-Existing package plants (i.e., for schools, mobile home parks) shall be requested by the County to hook-up to the County system when it becomes available.
+Existing package plants (i.e., for schools, mobile home parks) shall be requested by the County to connect to the County system when it becomes available.

-Policy SAN 4.3 Wholesale Agreements
+Policy SAN 4.3 Interlocal Agreements

-The County shall enter into wholesale agreements with municipal and/or private utilities, to encourage the most cost effective and efficient provision of wastewater services, and to avoid unnecessary duplication of services during County expansion of capacity or lines when and where economically feasible and supportive of the County's long term water planning strategy.
+The County shall enter into interlocal agreements (including wholesale agreements) with municipal and/or private utilities to encourage the most cost effective and efficient provision of wastewater services, and to avoid unnecessary duplication of services during County expansion of capacity or lines when and where economically feasible and supportive of the County's long term water planning strategy.